rails/rails/guides/source/command_line.md

 The `rails server` command launches a small web server named WEBrick which comes bundled with Ruby.
 You'll use this any time you want to access your application through a web browser.

 INFO: WEBrick isn't your only option for serving Rails.
-We'll get to that "later":#different-servers.
+We'll get to that [later](#different-servers).

 With no further work, `rails server` will run our new shiny Rails app: